NunoEdgarGub1/menlo-token-crowdsale/README.md

 ### Overview of flow

 1. Firstly `MenloToken.sol` is deployed and 1 billion MET tokens are minted to the owner address.
-This is a fixed supply and there can never be more MET created.
+This is a fixed supply and no more MET can ever be created.

 2. We deploy `MenloTokenPresale.sol` and list contributors who have been whitelist approved upon passing KYC procedures.
 The listing is done by us with a standard private key and whitelisting script.